Can You Put an Inground Pool in a Small Backyard?

 Note: A lot of people think that the issue would be with getting the pool into the backyard, but that's the easy part.
 An installer may even haul the pool over the roof of your house using a crane if they have to.

 Vinyl liner pools in small backyards: On average, the smallest vinyl liner pool kits available are around 12 feet by 24 feet or 12 feet by 20 feet.
 You might be able to customize the size and shape of a vinyl liner pool, but that often comes at an added cost.
-You'll need to contact your vinyl liner pool manufacturer directly to find out how small they can make your pool and whether they can customize the size.
+You'll need to contact your vinyl liner pool installer to find out how small they can make your pool and whether they can work with the manufacturer to customize the size.

 Concrete pools in small backyards: In our expert opinion, concrete wins for customizability.
 You can build a concrete pool in any shape or size that you like, and that includes very small inground pools (sometimes referred to as cocktail pools or plunge pools -- click here to read about the differences between cocktail pools and plunge pools.
 You can also use concrete to create a custom infinity pool, which is often just a smaller swimming pool with a "vanishing edge" allowing water to spill over.